mvysny/vaadin-on-kotlin/docs/index.md

 ## Starting Your Project From Scratch

-Since a typical VoK project has  of files (migrations, views, bootstrap etc), it makes sense to have an archetype app - one that you can download or git-clone and start from that.
+Every VoK project tend to have several files (database migrations, Gradle build script, themes, logger configuration etc), it makes sense to have an archetype app with all of those files already provided.
 The most basic Vaadin 8-based VoK app is the [VoK Helloworld app](https://github.com/mvysny/vok-helloword-app).
 It's a github repo - just clone it and start experimenting!
 There is also a documentation there to get you started quickly.

 For Vaadin 10 we recommend to start with the [Beverage Buddy](https://github.com/mvysny/beverage-buddy-vok/) app - it contains all you need